 The fact that animals were used does not necessarily mean that they were part of the scientific process that led to a medical discovery.
 In some cases, animal research has simply served to verify findings made from non-animal research and its contribution has been overstated.

 Non-animal models may lack the integration and longevity of an intact organism.
-They are designed to stimulate human biology up to a certain level or organization and complexity.
+They are designed to stimulate human biology up to a certain level or organisation and complexity.
 However, despite the current limitations, they are superior to the inaccurate animal model.
 A whole living rat does not represent a whole living human.

-The alternatives to animal testing are primarily based on biochemical assays, experiments in cells that are carried out in- vitro, and computational models and algorithms.
+The alternatives to animal testing are primarily based on biochemical assays, experiments in cells that are carried out in vitro and computational models and algorithms.
 These techniques are typically far more sophisticated and specific than traditional approaches to testing in whole animals, and many in vitro tests are capable of producing information about the biological effects of a test compound that are equally accurate and in some cases more accurate than the information collected from studies in whole animals*.

 *Humane Research Australia (2019).
 Better ways to do research.